 “I’m still bored,” Lelouch whined again.

-“If you’re so bored then go conquer a country or something,” C.C. said in annoyance.
+“If you’re so bored then go conquer a country or something,” C.C. snapped.

 “Hmmm, maybe not something that drastic but there is something I could do for entertainment...”